hicknhack-software/Qt-Verdigris/README.md

 Features that are not yet working:
  - Q_PLUGIN_METADATA: This would require compiling to the Qt's binary json.
 Out of scope for now.
- - QML_ELEMENT: This is a Qt6 feature that automatically registers the QObjects for QML.
-Out of scope for now.
  - BINDABLE: Needs to be backported to the current C++ and Qt requirements.
  - QMetaMethod::tag(): Not yet implemented, could be supported if needed, but is not really needed for anything. (not even tested by Qt's auto test)
  - Q_ENUM: Working, but requires to repeat the name of every enum value.
 Could be improved.

 **New features compared to Qt with moc:**
+ - Compile QObjects in single C++ compiler run.
  - Support for templated QObject.
  - Support for QObject nested in another class.

+Some Quirks:
+ - QML_ELEMENT: This is a Qt6 feature that automatically registers the QObjects for QML.
+   Works by storing JSON in extra data segment that is dropped during linking.
+   Only works on Posix, Mac or Windows targets.
+   Requires CMake or Patched (Obj support) Qbs to work.

 ## How to Use

 The library consist of only two headers files.
 You can either copy these header files in your project, or adjust the include paths so that the compiler finds them.
 You will find the headers in the 'src/' sub-directory.
-Also make sure to set your compiler in, at least, C++14 mode.
-With qmake, you can do that with `CONFIG += c++14`.
+Also make sure to set your compiler in, at least, C++20 mode.
+With qmake, you can do that with `CONFIG += c++20`.

-Tested with Qt >= 5.9.
+Tested with Qt >= 6.2.
-Need a compiler that can do C++14 relaxed constexpr such as GCC 5.1 or Clang 3.5, or MSVC 2017
+Need a compiler that can do C++20 properly, such as GCC 12+ or Clang 13+, or MSVC 2019+.

 ### Translations